qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Running Custom Applications
 ---------------------------

-You will need to tell your system where to search for QGIS libraries and appropriate Python modules if they are not in a well-known location --- otherwise Python will complain::
+You need to tell your system where to search for QGIS libraries and appropriate Python modules if they are not in a well-known location - otherwise Python will complain::

   >>> import qgis.core